Virtuant/hadoop-admin-2019/docs/advanced-hive-queries.md

 Answer: Men spent $9,919,847, and women spent $9,787,324.

-The orderdate column is a string with the format yyyy-mm-dd.
+The orderdate column is a string with the format `yyyy-mm-dd`.
 Use the year function to extract the various parts of the date.
 For example, run the following query, which computes the sum of all orders for each year:

 ```sql
 hive> SELECT sum(ordertotal), year(order_date) FROM orders GROUP BY year(order_date);